Utah Administrative Code

 (b) have at least three years driving experience;

-(c) submit to the division a fingerprint card and a check or money order made payable to the Utah Bureau of Criminal Identification, to cover the cost associated with a criminal history background check;
+(c) submit a fingerprint card and a check or money order to the division, made payable to the Utah Bureau of Criminal Identification, to cover the cost associated with a criminal history background check and FBI check;

 (d) have the physical strength and agility to physically enter and exit commercial vehicles unassisted;